JANUARY

 International Day of Nowruz (A/RES/64/253)

-The International Day of Nowruz is held on March 21st every year to coincide with the celebration of Nowruz, a holiday that is observed in many parts of Central Asia and the Middle East.
-Its annual observance is meant to help preserve the heritage of groups in the region and to promote international solidarity.
+The International Day of Nowruz is held on March 21st every year to coincide with the celebration of Nowruz, a holiday observed in many parts of Central Asia and the Middle East.
+Its annual observance is meant to help preserve the heritage of groups in the region and promote international solidarity.

 World Down Syndrome Day (A/RES/66/149)